 - Results are captured in ARMS client management system.

-- The applicant is to report any partnerships initiated/formed in the prescribed form during the ASETS.
+- The applicant is to report any partnerships initiated/formed in the prescribed form during the ISET.

 - Administration costs are accepted to a maximum of 10% for applicant, only if they are reasonable and directly related to the implementation of the training as part of the initiative.

-- During the final year of the ASETS, MKO ASETS will withhold final payment of up to 10% of the total contribution until the end of the funding period has been completed, and all accountability requirements have been met.
+- During the final year of the ISET, MKO ISET will withhold final payment of up to 10% of the total contribution until the end of the funding period has been completed, and all accountability requirements have been met.